sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 The position passed to this method will be the position of the 0th control node.

-Rotation is handled the same way as it is ingame: no matter how the model's geometry is actually oriented, it will always be rotated such that the 0th control node has a direction of (0, 0, -1).
+Rotation is handled the same way as it is ingame: no matter how the model's geometry is actually oriented, it will always initially be rotated such that the 0th control node has a direction of (0, 0, -1).
 This means that if you pass e.g. a yaw of 90°, the model will be rotated the same way as it would be if you specified 90° in the new item dialog of the editor.